-DNA polymerase zeta (pol ζ) is exceptionally important for controlling mutagenesis and genetic instability in cells.
-REV3L is the catalytic subunit of pol ζ, while REV7 (MAD2L2) is considered an accessory subunit.
+DNA polymerase zeta (pol ζ) is exceptionally important for controlling mutagenesis and genetic instability in cells and is comprised of two proteins, REV3L and REV7.
+REV3L is the catalytic subunit of pol ζ, whereas REV7 (MAD2L2) is considered an accessory subunit.

 We have generated mouse models with specific deficiencies in DNA polymerase zeta.
-These models reveal that the enzyme is critical for maintaining chromosome stability and limiting tumorigenesis.
+These models reveal that pol ζ is critical for maintaining chromosome stability and limiting tumorigenesis.
 Deletion of Rev3L in p53 mutant mice leads to increased cancer incidence and a shortened lifespan.
 Further, two distinct REV7-binding sites in REV3L are needed to prevent chromosome breaks and confer resistance to DNA damage.

 W81XWH-17-1-0239 Department of Defense (CDMRP) DoD Prostate Cancer Idea Development Award, “DNA polymerase zeta inactivation in prostate cancer” (Wood, PI) 06/15/2017 – 06/14/2019

 MD Anderson Cancer Center Prostate Cancer SPORE Developmental Research Program “Identifying DNA polymerase zeta inactivation in prostate cancer to improve therapy” 03/01/2017 – 02/28/2018